CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

 As for the *E. coli* data, there is no robust long term trend here.
-Although a “significant” trend can be detected statistically via a linear model, its slope is low, and teh aalysis tends to hide site to site and year to year variation.
+Although a “significant” trend can be detected statistically via a linear model, its slope is low, and the analysis tends to hide site to site and year to year variation.

 ## Percent Saturation